Lombiq/Orchard-Privacy/Readme.md

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

-The module is also available for [DotNest](https://dotnest.com/) sites.
+It's also available on all sites of [DotNest, the Orchard SaaS](https://dotnest.com/).

 **NOTE:** This module has an Orchard 1 version in the [dev-orchard-1 branch](https://github.com/Lombiq/Orchard-Privacy/tree/dev-orchard-1).